acherm/teaching-MDE1920/README.md

 In a sense, students are ready to apply state-of-the-art techniques for engineering software -- now and in the upcoming years!

 Tools and languages like Xtext, Xtend, EMF, FAMILIAR are used to make it practical.
-We illustrate the course with a running project, VideoGen, a configurable generator of generators of video variants.
+We illustrate the course with a running example, VideoGen, a configurable generator of generators of video variants.

+The running project will be *multi machine learning (aka MML), a language for performing machine learning tasks in a few lines of code*.

 ## Agenda

-* domain-specific languages (DSL) -- DSLs.pdf
+* domain-specific languages (DSL) -- DSL.pdf
 * external DSLs and Xtext -- DSLXtext.pdf
-* metamodeling and EMF -- ModelManagementXtend1.pdf
+* metamodeling and EMF -- ModelManagement1.pdf
-* model transformation-- ModelManagementXtend1.pdf
+* model transformation-- ModelManagement1.pdf
 * meta-programming, annotations, advanced compositions -- ModelManagementXtend2.pdf
 * Xtend, a modern programming language implemented with MDE principles (Xtext included) -- ModelManagementXtend2.pdf
 * variability modeling -- SPLVariability-light.pdf